 Have you ever thought about chucking your job or career?
-Is 2018 your year?!
+Is 2020 your year!?
 I’ve been there—I jumped off the career cliff in 2002 and have been happily following my passion in the form of a career ever since.

-Twenty eighteen is going to be a big year.
-At least you hope so.
-Whether it’s a promotion, new job, or other exciting opportunities, you want to be ready to successfully grab that brass ring — your brass ring — so that 2018 is, in fact, a great year for you.
-You don’t want to blow it, but are you ready to make the impression necessary or will nerves derail your success?
+Twenty twenty is going to be a big year.
+At least, you hope so.
+Whether it’s a promotion, new job, or other exciting opportunity, you want to be ready to successfully grab that brass ring — your brass ring — so that 2020 is, in fact, a great year for you.
+You don’t want to blow it, but are you ready to make the necessary impression, or will nerves derail your success?

 Are you tired of work feeling like a four-letter word?
 Everybody says that you’ll enjoy your work and be more successful if you maximize your strengths, but how do you do that?
-You have a job that offers no opportunity at best and feels dead end at worst.
+You have a job that seems to offer no opportunity at best, and feels dead-end at worst.